Lab41/pythia/src/spark_algorithms/README.md

 ##SYNOPSIS
 This is example code for implementing a word2vec model, term frequency*inverse document frequency (TF-IDF) and others.
+The examples shown here use the 20 news groups data which can be found in sklearn

 ##word2vec
 Example of how to use the word2vec model and using a K Means cluster for them.
+MLLib Word2Vec() expects the text to come in as a Seq[String]

 ```
+from math import sqrt
+from sklearn.datasets import fetch_20 newsgroups
+import random

+# get some data to experiment with
+categories = ['sci.space']
+remove = ('headers', 'footers', 'quotes')
+news_data = fetch_20newsgroups(subset='train', categories=categories, shuffle=True, random_state=42, remove=remove)

+# transform the data into the format desired by word2vec
+# you would likely want to have additional tokenizations for your data
+text = sc.parallelize(news_data.data).map(lambda row: row.split(" "))

 word2vec = Word2Vec()
 model = word2vec.fit(text)